Qdoba: History

-Even though Z-Teca was another made-up name, there were lawsuits made by Z'Tejas Southwestern Grill in Arizona and Azteca in Washington state that the Z-Teca name was too similar to their names and it infringed on their tradenames.
-To overcome these problems, the name Qdoba was invented in 1999 by ad agency Heckler Associates.
+Even though Z-Teca was another made-up name, there were lawsuits by Z'Tejas Southwestern Grill in Arizona and Azteca in Washington state claiming that Z-Teca was too similar to their names and infringed upon their trade names.
+To overcome these problems, Qdoba was invented in 1999 by ad agency Heckler Associates.
 At the time of the name change to Qdoba Mexican Grill, Gary Beisler replaced Miller as CEO.

-Jack in the Box paid $45 million in cash to obtain the Wheat Ridge-based Qdoba from ACI Capital, Western Growth Capital, and other private investors in early 2003.
+Jack in the Box paid $45 million in cash to obtain the Wheat Ridge–based Qdoba from ACI Capital, Western Growth Capital, and other private investors in early 2003.

 Qdoba repurchased 25 stores located in Kentucky, Indiana, and Tennessee from ZT of Louisville, Inc., one its largest franchisees, for an undisclosed sum in mid-2012.
 Tim Casey replaced Gary Beisler as CEO in March 2013.

 In October 2012, Beisler announced his retirement and was replaced the following March by Tim Casey.
 Three years later, Casey was replaced as brand president by Keith Guilbault in May 2016.

 In June 2013, Qdoba announced it would close a total of 67 underperforming restaurants, including 18 in and around Chicago.
 By late 2013, Qdoba operated over 600 fast-casual restaurant locations throughout the United States.

-In October 2014, Qdoba changed their price structure to "all-inclusive" in which the price only depended on the type of protein ($7.80 for chicken or vegetarian items and $8.40 for steak, shredded beef or pork), but included all of the "extras" that previously incurred an additional charge, such as guacamole and queso sauce.
-Most people who routinely ordered the "extras" with their burritos did not see much of a price difference after the new prices went into effect.
-However, light eaters complained that if they wanted to maintain their light eating habits by getting a simple plain item, they were hit with as much as a $2-per-item price increase (as an example, the Craft 2 which went up to $8.40 from $6.49) by paying for items they did not choose to get (like the guacamole), subsidizing other customers who usually paid for the "extras" in the past and, if they chose to get the extras which they normally don't get, those light eaters would increase their waistline through the increased intake of calories, fat, and salt that usually accompanied those "extras".
+In October 2014, Qdoba changed its price structure to "all-inclusive", in which the price only depended on the type of protein ($7.80 for chicken or vegetarian items and $8.40 for steak, shredded beef or pork), but included all of the "extras" that previously incurred an additional charge, such as guacamole and queso sauce.
+Thereafter, most people who routinely ordered the "extras" with their burritos did not see much of a price difference.
+However, light eaters complained that if they wanted to maintain their light eating habits by ordering a simple item, they were hit with as much as a $2-per-item price increase (as an example, the Craft 2 which went up to $8.40 from $6.49) by paying for items they did not want (like the guacamole), subsidizing other customers who previously paid for the "extras".